EGR314Team308/Team308.github.io/index.md

 ## Design Ideation

 The team cam together during class and outside of class during the weekly meeting to generate ideas first on a list that would later be transfered over to a Jamboard.
 Each member wrote down the ideas they initially had about the project and then the group decided to talk through the rest to reach 100 ideas.
 Shawn and Matt were the primary members that wrote down the ideas and the group as a whole talked about and shared ideas.
 The brainstorming that worked was just adding ideas the group all had and talking through ideas.
 There were no brainstorming types that did not work because the group accepted all ideas and all the brainstorming technics used worked.
+The design will be assessed by the three concepts below to ensure the team fulfills the requirements.
 Below is the Jamboard made by the team.

 ### Generate Ideas